alexandre-touret/api-first-workshop/docs/workshop.md

 > - How to keep having an API-First approach with asynchronous workflows
 > - How to validate an event driven API specification

-### 👀 Looking into the existing code
+### 👀 Look into the existing code

 Check out the infrastructure code in the package ``info.touret.guitarheaven.infrastructure.kafka`` and see how the connection to Kakfa is handled.

 You could find the following classes:

 * ``GuitarRequest``: The POJO used to broadcast messages through Kafka
-* ``GuitarRequestDeserializer`` : A simple deserializer
+* ``GuitarRequestDeserializer`` : A simple JSON deserializer
-* ``GuitarRequestSerializer``: A simple serializer
+* ``GuitarRequestSerializer``: A simple JSON serializer
 * ``KafkaClient``: The Kafka client used to broadcast & fetch messages
 * ``SupplyChainAdapter``: The adapter of the domain's SupplyChainPort

-If we want to apply the same principes we implemented before, this client layer should be generated from a specification.
+If we want to apply the same principes we implemented earlier, this client layer should be generated from a specification.

 How to do that for even-driven API?
 The [AsyncAPI](https://www.asyncapi.com/) standard could help us in this challenge!

 It is based on OpenAPI and specifies event-driven API accessible through Kafka, AMQP or MQTT.

-### 🛠️ Drafting an event-driven API
+### 🛠️ Draf an event-driven API

 In this chapter, we will
 * See how to validate an AsyncAPI file